VuAnhTai/auction-app/README.md

-## Auction Frontend
+## Frontend

-- Online Auction App
+- Online App

 ## Description

-- Purpose: This project is to build an online auction system.
+- Purpose: This project is to build an online system.
 - Overview: This project is built with NextJS, ReactJS, TailwindCSS, SocketIO, and Cypress.
 - Key Feature:
   - User can register, login, logout, and update profile.